jrom876/Python_Person/README.md

 See: https://github.com/jrom876/Person_check for the latest C version.

-Since then (three weeks ago as of this writing) the python version has evolved into this project which creates the framework for a Person-class .txt file to database converter with unit testing, using sqlite3.
+Since then (three weeks ago as of this writing) the python version has evolved into this project which creates the framework for a Person-class text file to database converter with unit testing, using sqlite3.

 The current python version has:

     0. ThisPerson class which defines the methods and attributes of the fundamental ThisPerson object
     1. ThisGroup class which creates an expandable, iterable and testable array of ThisPerson text objects
-    2.   .txt file to sql interface for creation and manipulation of a database of ThisPerson text objects
+    2.   text file to sql interface for creation and manipulation of a database of ThisPerson text objects
     3.   unittest framework with assertions, searchlists, and iterators for testing all classes

 This project is under continuous development, and may change at any time.